openscd/open-scd/public/md/Enumeration-EnumType.md

 *User-defined*

 Do defined a user-defined from scratch open **Add EnumType** wizard and make sure to NOT select the value.
-Be careful with this option as this add a blank `EnumType`.
+Be careful with this option as this adds a blank `EnumType`.

 &nbsp;